newmonte/My-TTGO-Watchfaces/README.md

 You can find more watch faces by looking on GitHub for [topic my-ttgo-watch-face](https://github.com/topics/my-ttgo-watch-face)

 An overview of all [sharandac watchfaces repository](https://sharandac.github.io/My-TTGO-Watchfaces/).

+Watch faces documentation for [watchface_theme.json](https://github.com/sharandac/My-TTGO-Watch/blob/master/WATCHFACE.md)

 Another good place to find more watch faces by looking on GitHub for [PG-TTGO-Watchfaces](https://github.com/PGNetHun/PG-TTGO-Watchfaces).